kgl-prml/Pixel-Level-Cycle-Association/README.md

 # Pixel-Level-Cycle-Association
-Pytorch Implementation for NeurIPS (oral) paper: Pixel Level Cycle Association: A New Perspective for Domain Adaptive Semantic Segmentation
+Pytorch Implementation for our NeurIPS (oral) paper: Pixel Level Cycle Association: A New Perspective for Domain Adaptive Semantic Segmentation